fredrikfh/TankWars/backend/README.md

 ## Restrictions

 The backend will only allow 30 requests per minute from the same IP address.
-This is to prevent abuse of the API.
+This is to prevent abuse of the API..